-After one of my presentations, one mother asked me why we should use active listening when our children might not change their mind and still do what they do.
-Well I came up with many reasons for the value of acknowledgement and active listening.
+After one of my presentations, one mother asked me why we should use active listening when our children might not change their minds and still do what they do.
+Well, I came up with many reasons for the value of acknowledgment and active listening.

-I have an excellent illustration with something that happened to me today.
+I have an amusing illustration of something that happened to me today.

 Sometimes we need so little to feel much better.
 So why not offer this to our children?

 -“I see you really wish this play date would never end, huh?”